Payflow Gateway Services Agreement

 THIS PAYFLOW GATEWAY SERVICES AGREEMENT IS A LEGAL AND BINDING AGREEMENT BETWEEN YOU AND PAYPAL INC. PLEASE READ IT CAREFULLY.

-The Payflow Services include Payflow Link or Payflow Pro and the “Add On Payflow Services” defined as Recurring Billing Service, Fraud Protection Services, and the ACH Payment Service.
+The Payflow Services include Payflow Link or Payflow Pro and the “Add On Payflow Services” defined as Enhanced Technical Support, Premium Technical Support, Recurring Billing Service, Fraud Protection Services, and ACH Payment Service.
+Payflow Link and Payflow Pro are payment gateways that allow you to process credit and debit cards, PayPal payments, delayed shipment billing, and electronic checks that come from online, mail, and telephone orders.
 With Payflow Link, your customers enter their payment information in a PayPal-hosted order form on a PayPal server.
 With Payflow Pro, you have the option to use our Payflow APIs and have customers checkout on your own site, which you host and secure with SSL certificate or Payflow APIs in conjunction with Payflow Link hosted order forms to collect Card Data on pages PayPal hosts and secures.
-In order to use the Payflow Services you must complete the online registration process (“Registration”) and set up an internet merchant account with a Financial Institution to process payments.
+In order to use the Payflow Services you must complete the online registration process (“Registration”) and set up an internet merchant account with a Financial Institution to process online payments.
 Use of the ACH Payment Service and other Add On Payflow Services may require additional documentation.
 You agree that you shall (i) use the Payflow Services in accordance with the applicable user guides and other documentation; and (ii) not use or permit others to use information obtained with the Payflow Services for any purpose other than in conjunction with the Payflow Services and in a manner described in this Agreement and in the documentation for the Payflow Services.

 "Account Updater Service" means a service in which PayPal may update applicable customer Card Data of eligible Cards using information and third party sources available to PayPal, as further described herein.
 In providing this service, PayPal may obtain, on Merchant’s behalf, applicable updated customer Card Data of eligible Cards from participating card issuing banks and other third party sources for use as part of the Recurring Billing Service or other eligible transactions using the Payflow Services.